 High levels of lead exposure can cause deafness, blindness, convulsions, or in rare instances even death.
 Even without severe effects, children exposed to lead are more likely to experience difficulties with reading and vocabulary, attention and focus, and fine- motor coordination.

 How to Avoid: Wooden toys are made from a natural source that is not only better for our kids but also the environment.
 Wooden baby toys that are made from natural dyes and sanded down to a smooth finish pose very little risk to our kids.
-Lime Tree Kids have a gorgeous collection of Eco Toys that are made using nontoxic paint.
+I got Hudson most of his wooden toys off Etsy.

 Chemical To Watch For: Phthalates, Lead, Boric Acid, Antimony (Arsenic), Decabromodiphenyl Oxide (Deca), Ammonium Polyphosphate, Melamine and Formaldehyde.
 Yikes, so many!!